hwessels/microMUMMIEfly/README.md

 ##### Install MUMMIE

- Precompiled linux binaries and custom script are available here and may work on your unix system.
+ Precompiled linux binaries and custom script are available in microMUMMIEfly/bin and microMUMMIEfly/scripts and may work on your unix system.

  ```ruby
  cd pathToSoftware/